jaebradley/atomify/README.md

 # Atomify (Where Atom Meets Spotify)

-View and Control your Spotify experience without leaving Atom
+View and Control your Spotify experience without leaving Atom on a Mac

 ## Example Usage